decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 - messages (OPTIONAL), a vector of scalars representing the messages.
                        If not supplied, it defaults to the empty array "()".
-- disclosed_indexes (OPTIONAL), vector of unsigned integers in ascending order.
+- disclosed_indexes (OPTIONAL), vector of non-negative integers in ascending order.
 Indexes of disclosed messages.
 If not supplied, it defaults to the empty array "()".
 - api_id (OPTIONAL), an octet string.
 If not supplied it defaults to the empty octet string ("").